earlye/dimensional-analysis/README.md

 Scott Meyers has a short PDF describing the technique in C++ [here](https://se.inf.ethz.ch/~meyer/publications/OTHERS/scott_meyers/dimensions.pdf).

-So what is necessary to make this work in a given language?
+So what is necessary to make this work at compile-time in a given language?

 Basically, you need to be able to use lists of signed integers as generic/template parameters, and to perform signed addition on those